 What is the problem?
-Different national VAT rules for paper and electronic invoices
+Different national VAT rules for paper and electronic invoices limit the use of e-invoicing

 Why is EU action needed?
 To extend the benefits of eInvoicing to cross-border transactions